 Philippe De Lombaerde

-United Nation University Institute on Comparative Regional Integration Studies (UNUCRIS)
+United Nations University Institute on Comparative Regional Integration Studies (UNU-CRIS)

 and Neoma BS.